accdavlo/accdavlo.github.io/_publications/2021-08-18-stability-patankar.md

 Thus, classical stability concepts cannot be applied and there is no satisfying stability theory for these schemes.

 In particular, two issues appear.
 The first one is an **oscillation** issue around the steady state, which appear also for linear problems.
-These oscillations are common to all the schemes and can be observed only for *large* values of $$\Delta t$$.
+These oscillations are common to all the schemes and can be observed only for *large* values of the timestep.
 In this work we find some CFL-type restrictions on the timesteps for all the schemes that seem to provide stability also for nonlinear cases.

 CFL=1   | CFL=2
 :-------------------------:|:-------------------------: